 The classical view of electromagnetic radiation is as follows:

 A dipole aerial, fed by a radio transmitter, emits radio waves.
-These travel away from the dipole at the speed of light.
+These travel away from the dipole at the velocity of light.
 They form ever-expanding spheres of electromagnetic energy of alternating polarity.
 Unimpeded, they will travel outwards forever to the extremities of the universe.

 Suppose these ever-expanding spheres hit another dipole of the same electrical dimensions.
 It is connected to a receiver tuned to the same frequency as the transmitter.
 It absorbs an exceedingly small fraction of the energy originally transmitted.
 Most of the energy bypasses the dipole and the waves continue their journey.